kwaldenphd/python-dictionaries-sets/README.md

   <li>Remove a value from the set.</li>
  </ol>

-Q3: What is the difference between a `list` and a `string`?
-What are some methods you can perform on a `list` that you can't do with a `string` (and vice versa)?

-Q4: What is the difference between a `list` and a `dict`?
+Q3: What is the difference between a `list` and a `dict`?
 When would we prefer one over the other?